bmolina-nyc/RailsAppWithAjQueryFrontEnd_2_27/README.md

 Create own Authentication - bcrypt gem  -- DONE

-Create simple validations for: logged in users - DONE users can view their profile pages but not another persons profile pages
+Create simple validations for:

+logged in users - DONE

+users can view their profile pages but not another persons profile pages  -

-A user will look at vacation sights and book a trip
+A user will look at vacation sights and book a trip - a user has many

 Trips will save to their profile page (think air bnb)